cymen/segmentio-commonjs-client/README.md

 ## status

-Early stage currently with only support for the [track](https://segment.com/docs/spec/track/) event.
-It is straight forward to implement the rest but doing so as needed (PRs welcomed).
+Early stage but working and in production use.
+PRs and issues welcomed!

 ## License